 - How does the school support online students?
 Online students need academic and career support just like on-campus students.
 Find out what type of access online students have to advising, libraries, tutoring, technical support, and career services.
 Also, talk to your program of interest regarding faculty accessibility, so you know how to interact with and get support from your instructors.

 - How are courses delivered?
 This will vary by program and school, but generally, online courses are delivered in synchronous or asynchronous format.
 Scheduling for synchronous classes is more rigid, but you get more interaction with instructors and peers.
 Asynchronous classes are more flexible, but more of your learning is self-guided.
 Think about what style works best for you when selecting a program.

 Research admissions and financial aid requirements as part of your community college search process.
-This information is typically available on the school’s website, or by contacting their admissions and financial aid departments.
-If you are currently employed, talk to you employer about tuition assistance benefits.
+This information is typically available on the school’s website, or you can contact their admissions and financial aid departments.
+If you are currently employed, talk to your employer about tuition assistance benefits.